Thelma McKenzie

-Thelma Norma Meryl McKenzie (née Murden; born 6 April 1915, date of death unknown) was an Australian Test cricket player.
+Thelma Norma Meryl McKenzie (née Murden; 6 April 1915 – 12 March 2019) was an Australian Test cricket player.

 Biography

 Thelma Murden was born in Wallerawang, New South Wales.
 She attended Lithgow High School and was prominent in sport in Lithgow.
 She married George McKenzie.

-McKenzie played one Test for Australia in Wellington in 1948, but she did not bat or bowl or keep wicket.
+McKenzie played one Test for Australia in Wellington in 1948, but she did not bat, bowl or keep wicket.
 She also played against the touring England team and was New South Wales' regular wicket-keeper in state games.
 She played for the Annandale Cricket Club and worked for a dentist.